xmayeur/obs2ebird/README.md

 The `get_secrets.py` module should be adapted in order to manage the database user and password retrieval in order to log in the MySQL database
-The provided example read user and password from a Hashicorp Vault and a `secrets.yml` file locally store the token to access the vault.
+The provided example read user and password from a Hashicorp Vault where a `secrets.yml` file locally stores the token to access the vault.